-BRITAIN’S estate agents are showing houses to each other in a bid to combat loneliness and prevent their traditional skills from dying out.
+BRITAIN’S estate agents are showing houses to each other to combat loneliness and prevent their traditional skills from dying out.

-With house sales non-existent there is mounting concern the ancient arts of describing the different rooms inside a property and then walking around it with someone could soon become extinct.
+With the property market moribund, there is mounting concern that the ancient art of describing the different rooms inside a property while walking around it could become extinct.

-Last night estate agent Tom Logan told estate agent Bill McKay this was a charming property that had undergone extensive renovation and although it was at the upper end of his budget he should really have a look at it.
+Estate agent Tom Logan said: “This morning, I showed Bill McKay of Reeds Rains a charming property that’s undergone extensive renovation which although it’s at the upper end of his budget he won’t regret looking at.

-He then directed McKay to a large cupboard under the stairs that not only contained a toilet but had storage room for cloaks and other outdoor garments.
+McKay said: “Tom then directed me to a large cupboard under the stairs that not only contained a toilet but had storage room for cloaks and other outdoor garments.

 “I admitted this was attractive and useful, but stressed I was a keen sleeper and wondered if any rooms had been put aside for that specific purpose.